8 Strategies For Instagram Influencer Marketing In 2021

 Both micro and macro-influencers provide tremendous value to companies and brands around the world and can be activated for different reasons, and sometimes their efforts can even be best deployed simultaneously with an applicable strategy.

 As an example, macro-influencers are often approached first hand by a brand.
 A company will ask them to feature their product or service on their social media profiles, typically with a contextual caption mentioning the brand.
 On the other hand, micro-influencers work in a way that parallels word of mouth marketing.
 For instance, when they share a photo on Instagram of them enjoying a mid-day snack and an accompanying photo of that snack, you don’t question its authenticity.
 Even if the photo seems somewhat staged or choreographed to some extent.
-In actuality, it’s often easier to believe a micro-influencer has bought or used a featured product then it is of a ‘celebrity’ of a more pronounced social relevancy.
-It’s that type of authenticity that attracts engagement, awareness and brand recall.
+In actuality, it’s often easier to believe a micro-influencer has bought or used a featured product than it is of a ‘celebrity’ of a more pronounced social relevancy.
+It’s that type of authenticity that attracts engagement, awareness, and brand recall.

 6. Be A Storyteller

-It’s almost 2019, and Instagram is saturated with mediocre and redundant brand messaging that completely undermines the notion that social networks are supposed to be a ‘visual inspiration platform’.
+It’s 2021 and Instagram is saturated with mediocre and redundant brand messaging that completely undermines the notion that social networks are supposed to be a ‘visual inspiration platform’.
 Your content should captivate audiences through images and video, not simply preach marketing directives to them or repeated calls to action with a baseless premise.

 If you become a storyteller instead, you are likely to see an uptick in your brand’s engagement rates, broadcasting these ‘micro-stories’ via your captions, videos, Instagram Stories, and profile.
 You can also try sharing user-generated content that resonates with your brand or displays an enthusiasm for your product.